akka/akka/akka-docs/src/main/paradox/guide/modules.md

 * How to implement a [CQRS system](https://msdn.microsoft.com/en-us/library/jj591573.aspx).
 * How to ensure reliable delivery of messages in face of network errors and system crashes.
 * How to introspect domain events that have lead an entity to its current state.
-* How to leverage [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) in my application to support long-running processes while the project continues to evolve.
+* How to leverage [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) in your application to support long-running processes while the project continues to evolve.

 ### Distributed Data